8secz-johndpope/Capme/README.md

 2) Enter 'i' to edit then replace *name* with your full name<br/>
 3) Enter ':wq' to save your edits and close out<br/>
 4) git push --set-upstream origin dev-(*first name*)<br/>

 ## Steps To Make Your First Code Review:<br/>
 1) Within this webpage, click "branches"
 2) Select the "Yours" tab
 3) Select "New Pull Request"
+4) Set the title to "Added my name" and add gabrielw98 as a reviewer

 ## Capme Developers
 Capme developers are all proficient in object oriented programming and mobile development.
 At the same time, they specialize in different software engineering fields specified below:<br/><br/>